004Ajay/004Ajay.github.io/src/blog/2025-06-22-Installing_Nvidia_Drivers/story.md

 Read on [Medium](https://medium.com/@ajaytshaju)

-After upgrading my Ubuntu from 18 to 22, I left with no nvidia drivers on my computer.
+After upgrading my Ubuntu from 18 to 22, I was left with no Nvidia drivers on my computer.
 When I type `nvidia-smi` and `nvcc -v` there was no good output (see the image below).
-So I planned to show my way of setting up GPU drivers on my computer to the world.
+So, I planned to share my method for setting up GPU drivers on my computer with the world.
 If your situation is the same, then follow along.

 <!-- truncate -->